 Applicants educated at non-Canadian institutions should note that their educational background will be assessed for equivalency with a University of Toronto degree.
 Unfortunately the Department of Sociology does not have the resources to pre-screen applications.
 Please consult the International Degree Equivalencies Chart to determine if your international degree is considered equivalent.
 More information is available at the School of Graduate Studies (SGS) Admissions Information page.

 Degree of Master of Arts (M.A.)

-Applicants must have taken at least the equivalent of five full-year courses in Sociology and have a four-year B.A. or its equivalent.
+Applicants should have taken the equivalent of five full-year courses in Sociology and have a four-year B.A. or its equivalent.
 They must also have at least an overall B+ average in each of the last two years of post-secondary education.
 Applicants are also expected to have acquired basic research and statistical skills.

 Degree of Doctor of Philosophy(Ph.D.)

 An applicant must hold an M.A. degree (in Sociology or a related field), and must have attained an overall average of at least A-.
 All students must demonstrate that their M.A., or equivalent, included course work equivalent to Classical Social Theory, Social Statistics, and Qualitative Methods I. If students do not have courses equivalent to those three courses, they will be required to take these courses in addition to the regular Ph.D. requirements.